Heath announces he won't run for new term as State Senator

-As lawmakers got underway with a new session today honoring those who passed away in 2019, one local State Senator announced that he is not seeking a new term in office.
+As lawmakers got underway with a new session Monday by honoring those who passed away in 2019, one area state senator announced that he is not seeking a new term in office.

 Fighting back tears, Heath said he wants to spend more time with his wife.